hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

   }
 ```

-Just like before, Pietro instructed miss Piggy to go and do it.
+Just like before, Pietro instructed Miss Piggy to go and do it.

 ```
 $ puppet apply pizza.pp